Skip to main content

 Your thyroid gland, a butterfly-shaped organ in your neck, functions as the master regulator of your metabolic rate.
 It sets the pace at which every cell in your body consumes energy.
 This regulation is governed by its own sensitive feedback loop, the Hypothalamic-Pituitary-Thyroid (HPT) axis.

 Similar to the HPA axis, the hypothalamus releases a signal (Thyrotropin-Releasing Hormone, or TRH) to the pituitary, which then releases Thyroid-Stimulating Hormone (TSH).
-TSH, as its name implies, instructs the to produce its hormones.
+TSH, as its name implies, instructs the thyroid gland to produce its hormones.
 The primary hormone produced is Thyroxine, or T4.

 T4 is largely an inactive storage hormone; it is a precursor that must be converted into the biologically active form, Triiodothyronine, or T3.
 This conversion is a critical step, happening not just in the thyroid but primarily in peripheral tissues like the liver and gut.
 T3 is the molecule that docks with receptors inside your cells and instructs them to burn energy, produce heat, and perform their specialized functions.
 It is the ‘on’ switch for your metabolism.